Speakers have become commonplace in our day-to-day lives. Wherever there is electricity and electrical power, speakers can function (and often do).

 Wireless Signal Receiver

 If a speaker is inherently wireless, it requires power.
 This is because its built-in wireless receiver unit requires power.
-With the rise in popularity of Bluetooth, wireless speakers have become very common.
+With the rise in the popularity of Bluetooth, wireless speakers have become very common.

 The wireless receiver is designed to receive the wireless carrier signal (often in the radio frequency spectrum) and decode the audio (modulation signal) from it.